Aliases for CMAS Gene

 This gene encodes an enzyme that converts N-acetylneuraminic acid (NeuNAc) to cytidine 5'-monophosphate N-acetylneuraminic acid (CMP-NeuNAc).
 This process is important in the formation of sialylated glycoprotein and glycolipids.
 This modification plays a role in cell-cell communications and immune responses.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for CMAS Gene

 CMAS (Cytidine Monophosphate N-Acetylneuraminic Acid Synthetase) is a Protein Coding gene.
-Diseases associated with CMAS include kidney sarcoma.
-Among its related pathways are Metabolism and Amino sugar and nucleotide sugar metabolism.
-GO annotations related to this gene include N-acylneuraminate cytidylyltransferase activity.
+Diseases associated with CMAS include Coffin-Siris Syndrome 1 and Coffin-Siris Syndrome 4.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include N-acylneuraminate cytidylyltransferase activity.

 Catalyzes the activation of N-acetylneuraminic acid (NeuNAc) to cytidine 5'-monophosphate N-acetylneuraminic acid (CMP-NeuNAc), a substrate required for the addition of sialic acid.
 Has some activity toward NeuNAc, N-glycolylneuraminic acid (Neu5Gc) or 2-keto-3-deoxy-D-glycero-D-galacto-nononic acid (KDN).